Sicilian Defence: Delayed Alapin Variation: 3.c3

+Other lines

+Other alternative moves that can be played in this position include 3.Nc3 and 3.Bc4.
+Bobby Fischer played Nc3 in this position against Boris Spassky in Game 18 of the 1972 World Chess Championship.

 2...Nc6 without 3.d4

 Rossolimo Variation: 3.Bb5

 The Rossolimo Variation, 3.Bb5, is a well-respected alternative to 3.d4.
 It is named after Nicolas Rossolimo and is related to the Moscow Variation.
 White's usual intention is to play Bxc6, giving Black doubled pawns.
 Black's major responses are 3...g6 preparing ...Bg7, 3...d6 preparing ...Bd7 (a hybrid line that also arises from the Moscow Variation after 2...d6 3.Bb5+ Nc6), and 3...e6 preparing 4...Nge7.
 Sergei Rublevsky and Tomáš Oral both play this line as well as the Moscow Variation.
-The Italian American Grandmaster Fabiano Caruana is perhaps the biggest proponent of this line at the top level, and has played this variation in Games 1, 3 and 5 of his World Championship Match against Magnus Carlsen.
+The Italian American GM Fabiano Caruana is perhaps the biggest proponent of this line at the top level, and has played this variation in Games 1, 3, and 5 of his World Championship Match against Magnus Carlsen.